 Growth Factors are best explained as naturally occurring regulatory protein molecules.
 They’re known to bind to receptors on the cell surface.
 Growth factors stimulate tissue and cell function by influencing cell differentiation by transforming their cellular growth and biochemical activity, and also moderating their proliferation rate.
 Many groups of growth factors have been discovered already, and significant advancements have been made in identifying the techniques which growth factors use to initiate cellular differentiation and proliferation.

 Growth factors employ your body’s natural healing and repair cells, including blood vessel growth and new cartilage development.
-Fascinating new studies previously carried out indicates that some growth factors recruit your body circulating stem cells to the specific site of injury.
+Fascinating new studies previously carried out indicates that some growth factors recruit your body circulating amniotic fluids to the specific site of injury.